 For their competitive fire and altruistic sweat, 10 Major League Baseball players — including sluggers Andrew McCutchen and Adrian Beltre — have been nominated for the annual Hutch Award, one of the game’s most respected, humanitarian accolades.

-The 51st award will be presented Jan.
-27 at Safeco Field in Seattle, home city of big league pitcher and manager Fred Hutchinson and the cancer research center that carries his name.
+The 51st award will be presented on Jan.
+27 at Safeco Field in Seattle, home city of big-league pitcher and manager Fred Hutchinson and the cancer research center that carries his name.
 For the 2016 ceremony, former Red Sox Hall of Famer Carlton Fisk will serve as the keynote speaker.